Snowstorm blowing through Bay State could dump up to 14 inches over 2 days

 Much of the state, from Springfield to Boston and the North Shore, should see 6 to 8 inches, with south of Boston getting 4 to 6 inches and the Cape ultimately getting 2 to 4.

-7NEWS meteorologist Josh Wurster said traffic will be slow Sunday night, but should improve Monday morning as the snow turns to rain.
-But with the second burst of snow from Monday into Tuesday, Tuesday’s commute will likely be worse than Monday’s.

 Gov. Charlie Baker and other state officials urged residents to stay off the road Sunday night, but said state offices will be open at regular hours Monday.
-Baker nearly 4,000 pieces of equipment — 2,100 plows, 1,400 plower-spreader combinations, and 460 front end loaders — will be on the roads.
+Baker said nearly 4,000 pieces of equipment — 2,100 plows, 1,400 plower-spreader combinations, and 460 front end loaders — will be on the roads, and state troopers lowered the speed limit on the Mass Pike to 40 mph.

 “We’re no strangers to winter weather around here but folks should plan ahead and anticipate commutes will be impacted tomorrow morning, tomorrow night and Tuesday morning,” Baker said.